 Painkillers - such as paracetamol, anti-inflammatory painkillers such as ibuprofen, or stronger painkillers such as codeine - are often tried to ease pain.
 However, they often do not work very well in fibromyalgia.
 Anti-inflammatory painkillers, in particular, showed no evidence for benefit, and can themselves be harmful if used in the long term.

 Tramadol is a stronger painkiller which does seem to be of benefit in fibromyalgia, particularly when used with paracetamol.
 It is recommended if paracetamol alone is not helpful.
+However Tramadol is a strong opiate painkiller and can cause addiction (dependence) with long term use.

 Very strong opiate painkillers such as morphine are not recommended.
 This is because fibromyalgia is a long-term condition.
 It is unwise to take strong opiates long-term, as they can lead both to problems with medication dependence, and to a general impairment in the performance of your mind and brain - things such as memory, mental agility and alertness.